adam-stokes/deprecated-ztunzeed/posts/2012-12-04-experimenting-with-clojure-and-protocols.markdown

-Topic: "Experimenting with clojure and protocols"
+Topic: Experimenting with clojure and protocols
 Date: 2012-12-04T15:00:00Z
-Category: clojure
+Category: clojure, lisp

 I started messing around with some clojure code recently to see what I could come up with in a short period of time.
 My main goal was to